kylepeyton/kylepeyton.github.io/index.markdown

 My research focuses on political behavior and the design and analysis of experiments for social science research.
-For the 2017-2018 academic term I'm a [ISPS Graduate Policy Fellow](https://isps.yale.edu/team/directory/graduate-policy-fellow), studying how the American public's dissatisfaction with government affects support for redistribution.
+For the 2017-2018 academic term I'm a [ISPS Graduate Policy Fellow](https://isps.yale.edu/team/directory/graduate-policy-fellow), studying how dissatisfaction with government affects support for redistribution in the United States.

 Before graduate school I emigrated to Melbourne, Australia where I worked on public policy research as a Research Fellow at the [Melbourne Institute of Applied Economics and Social Research](http://melbourneinstitute.unimelb.edu.au/) at the